fabian818/oiai-dev-tf/README.md

 This Terraform project manages the infrastructure and deployments for the `oiai` environment.
 It is organized into three main directories that handle different aspects of the infrastructure, with custom modules provided for reusable components.

+You can try argocd here -> https://argocd.oiai.thisguydeploys.com You can try grafana here -> https://grafana.oiai.thisguydeploys.com

+Credentials will be shared throug email.

 ## Project Structure

 ``` bash